 • P/E Ratio: Not applicable due to negative earnings.

-• Niva Bupa operates in health insurance, a sector with strong long-term demand potential.
+• Niva Bupa operates in health insurance, benefiting from rising demand for healthcare coverage in India.

 📈 Entry Zone & Long-Term Guidance

-• Long-Term Holding: High-risk investment; only suitable if turnaround strategies materialize.
+• Long-Term Holding: High-risk investment.
+Suitable only for speculative investors betting on turnaround.
 Conservative investors should avoid until profitability stabilizes.

 ✅ Positive

-• DII holding increased by 0.73%, showing domestic institutional support.
+• DII holdings increased (+0.73%), showing domestic institutional support.

 ⚠️ Limitation